electron/electron/docs/api/protocol.md

 The usage is the same with `registerFileProtocol`, except that the `callback` should be called with a `redirectRequest` object that has the `url`, `method`, `referrer`, `uploadData` and `session` properties.

-By default the HTTP request will reuse the current session.
-If you want the request to have a different session you should set `session` to `null`.

 For POST requests the `uploadData` object must be provided.